 Instructions

 - Make the Sushi Rice: Wash and rinse the rice with cold water.
 Add the rice and water to the rice cooker.
-Cook according to the instruction.
+Cook according to the instructions.
 (You can also cook it in a regular saucepan on the stovetop)

 - Once cooked, transfer the rice to a large bowl and let it cool down slightly.
 When it’s still very warm, stir in the sushi vinegar (or the mixture of rice vinegar, sugar, and salt).

 - Cut the Salmon: Slice the salmon against the grain, with an angle of 30 to 45 degrees.
-I recommend cutting it to 3-inch long, 1-inch wide, and 1/4-inch thick pieces.
+I recommend cutting it into 3-inch long, 1-inch wide, and 1/4-inch thick pieces.
 (You’ll need to adjust the angle from time to time to get the proper length and thickness.)

 - Assemble Salmon Nigiri: Place the salmon slice on the root of your fingers.
 Then take a pea-sized portion of wasabi, and spread in the middle of the fish.